-Craft fairs and markets are great for generating extra income, testing new products and introducing your creative flair to the world.
+Selling at craft fairs and markets is great for generating extra income, testing new products, and introducing your creative flair to the world.
 Before you put your name down and hand over your hard-earned money to secure your spot, read this article on how to succeed at craft fairs and markets.
 Some simple tips and preparation will ensure you get the most out of your day and maximize your profits.

-I have done it all – craft fairs, local markets, large fairs and even fashion week.
+I have done it all - selling at craft shows, local markets, large fairs, and even fashion week.
 No matter how big or small the venue, I think the route to success is the same.
-It all boils down to being prepared, having a great product, being your best self on the day and a bit of luck.
+It all boils down to being prepared, having a great handmade product, being your best self on the day, and a bit of luck.

-Did I say the word position enough times?
-When doing craft fairs and markets your position counts.
-Often organizers will tell you that all spots are the same but they are not (sorry organizers but it is true!)
+Can I say the word position enough times?
+When selling at craft fairs, trade shows and markets, your position counts.
+Often organizers will tell you that all spots are the same, but they are not (sorry, organizers, but it is true!)
 If possible, check out the venue ahead of time and notice where the traffic naturally flows.

 Often spots at an intersection will have 2 directions of traffic and can increase your chance of success dramatically.
 Craft fair success, among many other things, is a numbers game.